Also known as: Mother 2: Maza Tsu Gigu no Gyakushu (JP)

 An unused version of the "No Sounds" variation of the completed Sound Stone, never played because the game exits the Sound Stone after the melody finishes.
 It can be heard by using Pro Action Replay codes C1F04ABD 80214090 at the File Select screen.

-A scary-sounding variation of the cave music which, like some other tracks, is a remix of a theme used in Mother (in areas such as Ninten's basement or the Underground Stream in Magicant).
+A scary-sounding dungeon theme, which, like some other tracks, is a remix of a theme used in Mother (in areas such as Ninten's basement or the Underground Stream in Magicant).

 A strange rumbling, then an electronic alert sound playing.
-Sounds like this was supposed to play when the Sky Runner would be damaged somehow, but in all the Sky Runner events when it crashes it just plays the standard crashing sound (value 6E).
+It resembles the Sky Runner crashing sound (value 6E).